vinoaj/databricks-resources/fortnightly-updates/tmp.md

 - [Unifying Your Data Ecosystem with Delta Lake Integration](https://www.databricks.com/blog/integrating-delta-lakehouse-other-platforms): a useful walkthrough of options (direct cloud storage access, external hive metastore, delta sharing, JDBC/ODBC)for when you need to read/write data from/to different systems and applications
     ![Unifying Your Data Ecosystem with Delta Lake Integration](https://cms.databricks.com/sites/default/files/inline-images/db-580-blog-image-5.png)

+- The [Google Pub/Sub connector](https://docs.gcp.databricks.com/structured-streaming/pub-sub.html) is now live!
+Ingest messages from Pub/Sub, with exactly-once semantics, using Structured Streaming from any cloud (requires DBR 13.1+)

 ## 📊 Data Analysis / SQL

 - For Power BI users, we have a new set of guides on optimising dashboard performance: